aquí para ver información en español.

 and PEA for the WOD Project on October 25,

-Since the SCE filing, the CPUC has conducted a 30-day completeness/deficiency review.
-Based on the review of the PEA, the CPUC sent a deficiency
+The CPUC conducted a 30-day completeness/deficiency review and,

+based on the review of the PEA, sent deficiency letters to SCE on

 Notice of Preparation (NOP) and Notice of Intent (NOI).

-Issuance of a Notice of Preparation (NOP) and Notice of Intent (NOI) is the first step in the EIR/EIS process.
+Issuance of a CEQA Notice of Preparation (NOP)

+of Intent (NOI) is the first step in the EIR/EIS process.
 These

 documents provide a description of the proposed Project and potential

 alternatives, as well as a schedule of the CPUC and BLM's proposed

-scoping process that will include public scoping meetings and agency consultations.
+scoping process that will include public scoping meetings and agency

 Scoping Meetings.
 In order for the public and regulatory